imb/fctx/doc/usr/source/custom_logger.rst

 	    /* Define the common logger header. */ _fct_logger_head;
 	    /* Add any data members you want to maintain here.
-Perhaps you want to track something from event to event? */ };
+Perhaps you want to track something from event to event?
+Lets count the number of checks. */

-   #include "fct.h"
+            size_t num_chks;
+	};

 .. /*  fix vi styling.